Juneau Travel Guide

 Gastineau Channel © Juneau CVB

 Accessible only by sea or air, Alaska's 'Gateway to the Glaciers' is the state's scenic capital, situated among spectacular mountains on the shores of the Gastineau Channel.
-The holiday destination of Juneau is, however, not as wild and uncultured as one might expect of such a remote destination.
+The holiday destination of Juneau is, however, not as wild as one might expect of such a remote destination.
 It affords all the pleasures of a large city, while also offering an abundance of activities and natural escapes for outdoor enthusiasts in its backyard.
 Although the city is not without appeal and is a popular travel hub and port of call for cruises, it is undoubtedly the natural setting that attracts tourists rather than the urban sightseeing opportunities.